2018 Changes to Social Security Disability

 Contact a Social Security Disability Lawyer

 If you believe the changes discussed above may impact your claim, it is important that you discuss this information with an experienced Social Security Disability lawyer.
-At Phillips Disability, our attorneys thoroughly review each step of the process with our clients, from initial eligibility to the appeals process to continued eligibility.
+At Dayes Law Firm PC, our attorneys thoroughly review each step of the process with our clients, from initial eligibility to the appeals process to continued eligibility.

 We offer a free, no-obligation consultation to review your claim and do not charge for attorneys’ fees unless your claim is approved.